shirish93/shirish93.github.io/_posts/2024-02-16-infrastructure-training-material.md

   Homework
     1. Install docker on your machine and 'docker pull' and 'docker run' something fun or useful (or anything at all!)
     2. Find out what use cases companies use docker for, and what benefits they see.
-Find a real-world use case of Docker in the industry.
+Find a real use case of Docker in the industry.
       2.5 Why would anybody use "Docker for developer's development environment"?
 What are the upsides and the downsides?
     3. Dockerize your application, aka run it inside a docker container and see if you get any benefits out of it.
     4. Dockerize somebody else's application, from github or wherever, and see how that works out.